AdvancedCustomFields/docs/guides/frequently-asked-questions.md

 ### What do I get with my purchase

 Your purchase provides you access to your own [store account page](https://www.advancedcustomfields.com/my-account/) on our site.
 From here you can:
- * Download the latest version of ACF PRO (and all previous versions, if you wish)
+* Download the latest version of ACF PRO (and access previous versions too).
- * View and upgrade your licenses
+* View and upgrade your license keys.
+* View and manage your license activations.
- * View and print invoices for all your previous orders
+* View and print invoices for all your orders.
- * Edit your contact and billing details
+* Manage your contact and billing details.
- * View and add new support tickets
+* View and create support tickets.

 ### Where can I download my purchase?